(1860 - 1916)

 Reginald Koettlitz was a naturalized Briton, the son of a Reformed Lutheran Church minister (his father was from Koenigsburg, then in Prussia) and an English lady who settled at Hougham, Kent near to Dover in the 1860's.

-in Konigsburg.
-The family moved to Germany to Koln area to escape
+The family moved to Germany to the Koln area to escape religious

-governess in Germany.
-They moved to Ostend Belgium where various
+in Germany.
+They moved to Ostend Belgium where various children

-However again due to persecution they moved close to Dover,
+due to persecution they moved close to Dover, Hougham and Dover

 His position in the Discovery expedition was a condition imposed by Sir Alfred Harmsworth, who donated the very large sum of £5000 toward the expedition, Armitage (also of the Jackson-Harmworth Expedition) was also included as a member of the expedition in the same manner.

-Four years away seemed to alight a wanderlust and on that expedition ending, he accompanied other expeditions to Abyssinia, Somaliland and Brazil before joining the Discovery Expedition to the Antarctic in 1901 at the age of 40.
+Four years away on expeditions seemed to ignite a wanderlust in Koettlitz and on returning from the Arctic, he accompanied other expeditions to Abyssinia, Somaliland and Brazil before joining the Discovery Expedition to the Antarctic in 1901 at the age of 40.

 Medical duties were usually expected to be light on such expeditions as the crew and men were chosen partly for their good health and fitness, Koettlitz was also to act as botanist to the expedition.
 The land flora of Antarctica is very poor, generally consisting of lichens and mosses, though phytoplankton were also studied as part of this botanical remit.